dlang-tour/english/basics/slices.md

 /**
-Calculates the minimum of all values in slice recursively.
+Calculates the minimum of all values in a slice recursively.
 For every recursive call a sub-slice is taken thus we don't create a copy and don't do any allocations.
 */